 Electives are courses that do not fulfill any particular requirement for your degree but count in the total credits you need for graduation.
 Different majors classify different courses as electives.
 You can take such courses to satisfy your own personal interests, enhance your major, and develop additional skills.
 Besides the usual 3-5 credit hour academic elective courses, you may want to consider some of the 1 and 2 credit hour options listed below.
 You will find them described in the Planner Course Descriptions booklet.

+COLL-X 112

+Traditions and

+Cultures of

+Indiana

+University is a

+Web-based

+course-an

+excellent choice for

+freshmen.
-SLIS-L 161 Library Skills/Resources ASCS-Q 294 Basic Career Development COLL-X 112 Traditions and Cultures of Indiana University EDUC-F 200 Examining Self as a Teacher EDUC-X 101, 150, 152, 156-Critical thinking, listening, and reading skills courses (see "Student Academic Center" in the Planner Course Descriptions booklet) EDUC-U 205, 211, 212-Student development courses HPER-E courses-Physical activity instruction Music ensembles, individual lessons, or group instruction AERO-A 100, 101, 201-Aerospace studies (ROTC courses) MIL-G 101 or 201-Military science (ROTC courses)

-Some majors allow a very limited number of electives to count toward graduation hours.
+SLIS-L 161 Library Skills/Resources ASCS-Q 294 Basic Career Development COLL-X 112 Traditions and Cultures of Indiana University EDUC-F 200 Examining Self as a Teacher EDUC-X 101, 150, 152, 156-Critical thinking, listening, and reading skills courses (see "Student Academic Center" in the Planner Course Descriptions booklet) EDUC-U 205, 211, 212-Student development courses HPER-E courses-Physical activity instruction Music ensembles, individual lessons, or group instruction AERO-A 100, 101, 201-Aerospace studies (ROTC courses) MIL-G 101 or 201-Military science (ROTC courses) Some majors allow a very limited number of electives to count toward graduation hours.
 Discuss with your advisor how elective credit hours will count in your academic program.
+SHOULD I TAKE THE CHEMISTRY PLACEMENT EXAM?